muratcangencturk/prompter/README.md

 You can open `index.html` directly from your file system, but prompts will not load because the app fetches its data over the network.

+## Authentication

+Prompter uses Firebase Email/Password authentication configured in `src/firebase.js`.
+Enable that sign‑in method in your Firebase console and add your domain (for example `localhost`) to the list of authorized domains.
+Serve the app using a simple HTTP server such as `python3 -m http.server` so Firebase initializes correctly.

 ### Versioning

 The `manifest.json` file includes a `version` field that increments on each build so deployments always serve the newest assets.